-On November 25, 2016, SCMB Overseas Ltd., a wholly owned subsidiary of SCB Philippines, completed the transfer of its 100% ownership of Quest Marketing and Integrated Services Inc. (QMIS) as part of the asset and share transfer agreement by and between SCB Philippines and SCMB.
+On November 25, 2016, SCMB Overseas Ltd., a wholly owned subsidiary of Standard Chartered Bank (SCB) Philippines, completed the transfer of its 100% ownership of Quest Marketing and Integrated

-QMIS was registered with the SEC on July 17, 2007 primarily to engage in:
+Services Inc. (QMIS) as part of the asset and share transfer agreement by and between SCB Philippines and SCMB.
+QMIS was registered with the Philippine Securities and Exchange Commission (SEC) on July 17, 2007 primarily to engage in providing sales and marketing services for financial institutions.

-- sales and marketing services for financial institutions; - providing marketing facilities and consultancy; - providing management and staffing services for sales and marketing requirements; and - providing debt collection and customer service facilities to financial institutions.

 The principal place of business is at 7th Floor, Global Trade Center, 1024 EDSA, Quezon City.